Facts and Figures on Injuries Caused by Law Enforcement

 A timeline of deaths and injuries from law enforcement interventions in the U.S. Heading link

-In the U.S. during a given year, an estimated 1 million civilians experience police threat of or use of force resulting in a conservative estimate of 80,000 non-fatal injuries requiring hospital treatment and 600-1000 deaths.
-Both white Hispanics and Black/African-Americans are twice as likely to experience threat of or use of force during police initiated contact (Bureau of Justice Statistics).
+In the U.S. during a given year, an estimated 1 million civilians experience police threat of or use of force resulting in a conservative estimate of 85,000 non-fatal injuries requiring hospital treatment and 600-1000 deaths.
+Both Black/African-Americans and Hispanics/Latinos are twice as likely to experience threat of or use of force during police initiated contact (Bureau of Justice Statistics).
 Based on CDC data, Black African-Americans are more than twice as likely to be killed and almost 5-times more likely to suffer an injury requiring medical care at a hospital compared to white non-Hispanics.

 Report links Heading link